 Being a working mum with a small baby at nursery requires military precision before drop off and after pick up; unless daddy is working late and my daughter and I do “girls night” and then we have whatever takeaway we fancy and no one has to cook!
 Only big cities will offer you countless delivery options straight to your door.

-Laura, Marketing Manager at MumShape
+Laura - Marketing Manager at MumShape

 Being a mum in a big city can feel a bit lonely especially when you can’t rely on your family to support you when need it.
 Most of my friends live further away and are super busy with their work-life balance or don’t have kids yet.
-I realized I needed to create my own network to support me and I’m so grateful to have found such an amazing community through which I have met so many amazing people sharing my situation.
+I realised I needed to create my own network to support me and I’m so grateful to have found such an amazing community through which I have met so many amazing people sharing my situation.
 Once I started feeling the support of this new group of friends, my new life as a big city mum made sense quite quickly.

 Are you a mum in a big city as well?
 Tell us about your experience in the comments below!